 Wood: We take all types of wood all day long, damaged, destroyed, together, you name it we take it and remake into furniture or we donate it.
 That’s right!
 A good amount of the wood we take from companies, we repurpose then donate to schools and non-profit organizations that need it

 PVC: With Recycled PVC- we discovered a way to make flip-flops.
 That’s right.
 Comfortable, cute all recycled flip flops, with the sole being 100% recycled PVC.

-Rubber: An example of what we have done with the rubber is from mass irrigation hoses that are dropped off at our sight.
+Rubber: An example of what we have done with the rubber is from mass irrigation hoses that are dropped off at our site.
 We repulsed them and made them into belts!
-Made from similar material as decommissioned firehose, but Lay flat Irrigation Hoses.
-Material was used in the fields of California to get water to crops.
+Made from similar material as a decommissioned firehose, but Lay flat Irrigation Hoses.
+The material was used in the fields of California to get water to crops.